eliark/ez-install-script/README.md

 # you can choose between three display environments
-# starting at line 66 and going to 85. uncomment the one you want
+# starting at about line 66 and going to 85. uncomment the one you want
-# and cment out (#) the nes you don't
+# and coment out (#) the ones you don't

 sudo ./ez-install.sh